Feyerabend/vm/ps/APPLE.md

     graphics API, in 2014 with iOS 8 and later expanded it to macOS.
 Metal provides direct access to the GPU, allowing for more efficient rendering and greater control over graphics performance.
-    - **Use Cases**: Metal is used extensively for rendering complex graphics and animations in games, professional applications, and system-level rendering tasks where high performance is critical.
+    - **Use cases**: Metal is used extensively for rendering complex graphics and animations in games, professional applications, and system-level rendering tasks where *high performance* is critical.
-    - **Screen Rendering**: For many modern applications, especially those requiring intensive graphics, Metal is used instead of traditional PDF-based rendering.
+    - **Screen rendering**: For many modern applications, especially those requiring intensive graphics, Metal is used *instead* of traditional PDF-based rendering.

 2. **Core Animation and Core Graphics**: